blender/blender/doc/python_api/rst/info_api_reference.rst

 So the next step is to find out where to access objects, go down to the bottom of the page to the references section, for objects there are many references, but one of the most common places to access objects is via the context.
-It's easy to be overwhelmed at this point since there ``Object`` get referenced in so many places: modifiers, functions, textures and constraints.
+It's easy to be overwhelmed at this point since ``Object`` gets referenced in so many places: modifiers, functions, textures and constraints.
 But if you want to access any data the user has selected you typically only need to check the :mod:`bpy.context` references.